 2. Check your credit card and bank statements.

 You need to check over your credit card and bank statements, even for accounts you seldom use.
-Make sure that your new arch nemesis – a.k.a. the identity thief – hasn’t gotten ahold of any of your other accounts.
+Make sure that your new arch-nemesis – a.k.a. the identity thief – hasn’t gotten ahold of any of your other accounts.
 If you spot any fraudulent charges, you need to contact the financial institution as soon as possible and get them to close the account.

 3. Set up a fraud alert for your credit report.

 A fraud alert will tell any institution that pulls your credit report that your identity may have been stolen or compromised.
 The fraud alert should prompt the institution seeking your credit report to take extra care to ensure the person who wants a loan or account is who they say they are.
 (This is a good step for anyone who suspects they’re the victim of identity theft to take.)
-Setting up a fraud alert means that you will automatically get a free credit report from each of the three reporting bureaus.
+Setting up a fraud alert means that you can get a free credit report from each of the three reporting bureaus.

 4. Set up a credit freeze on your accounts.